tyataessence/tyataessence.github.io/_posts/career/2025-09-24-key-insights-leadership-self-deceptions.md

 ---

-# 🌟 Leadership and Self-Deception, by Arbinger Institute

----

 ## <span style="color:#E74C3C">1.
 Self-Deception = “Being in the Box”</span>

 - When we justify our behavior while blaming others, we are “in the box.”